 Accounts Payable (AP)

 Account payable are funds that you owe to your vendors, suppliers, and other companies you pay bills to.
 They are typically due within 30 days and are recorded under current liabilities on the balance sheet.
 However, every company has different billing cycles so it’s important to keep track of deadlines for each bill.

 Accounts receivable are funds that are owed to you, typically from a customer or client.
 This happens when you provide a good or service and the customer pays on credit or is billed afterward.
 Typically, you want to collect payment shortly after you provide the deliverables, making accounts receivable a current asset on the balance sheet.

 Recording AP and AR

 Accounts payable and accounts receivable are recorded using the double-entry bookkeeping method.
-Therefore, for every debit, you will need to record a corresponding credit.
+Therefore, you will need to record a corresponding credit for every debit.

 Accounts payable is recorded when you receive the bill.
 Before you input the information in your journal or software, ensure that all of the information is correct.
 If you receive physical bills and invoices, we recommend you scan them when you receive it and keep a folder either on your computer or in your accounting software where you can find them easily.

 Since accounts payable is a liability, you will need to credit accounts payable when the bill is received and debit an expense or asset account, depending on what the good or service is.